nextgap.com

 Jordan

+I started the trip in AKABA the south city, headed a bit north to Dana village and ended the trip in Amman the capital.
 One of the most famous places to eat hummus in Amman is Hashem Restaurant, located in the heart of downtown.
 Known for its simple setting and consistently excellent food, Hashem has become a legendary spot in Jordan.
-It’s especially famous for its hummus, falafel, and ful, all served fresh with mint tea.
+It’s especially famous for its hummus, falafel, and fava bean, all served fresh with mint tea.
 Over the years, it has attracted locals, tourists, and even royalty—there are well-known stories that King Abdullah II himself has dined there, sometimes without prior notice.
 Despite its humble appearance, Hashem remains a beloved institution and a must-visit for anyone wanting a true taste of Jordanian street food culture.
+And yes, I’ve visited Petra, it was quite amazing.

 Turkey

 Turkey is a huge country, it has great food, great deserts, very esthetic shops.
-Istanbul is a busy city, for sightseeing, shopping.
+Istanbul is a busy city, for sightseeing, shopping, too busy for my liking and you’re the same head out for the country side.
 I have been to Fethiye, a stunning coastal town in southwestern Turkey, located in the Muğla Province, along the Turkish Riviera (also known as the Turquoise Coast).
 It’s known for its natural beauty, crystal-clear waters, ancient ruins, and relaxed vibe.

 Germany